ncounterspecialist/twick-base/CONTRIBUTING.md

 npm install
 ```

-The `packages/template` folder contains an example revideo project - you should
+The `packages/template` folder contains an example twick project - you should
 use this project folder to test your code changes.
 To start the project, run
 `npm run template:dev` (or `npm run template:render` to render a video).
 You can
 also navigate to the `packages/template` folder and just run `npm run dev` /